jamessimone/james-coding-blog/posts/lwc-composable-modal.md

 }
 ```

-There are two listeners that, by necessity, live on the `window` object: the `resize` listener, which actively recalculates the inner bounds of the modal whenever the browser page/tab is resized (this is necessary to prevent stale coordinates from inadvertently closing the modal while clicking within it), as well as the `keyup` listener, which needs to close the modal when the ESC is pressed, as well as try to enforce the modal remaining in focus.
+The `keyup` listener ends up living on the `window` object, which is necessary to detect ESC presses if the modal is open but not focused.

 In the [example usage of the modal component on my Github](https://github.com/jamessimone/lwc-modal), I show off what a consumer of the `modal` ends up looking like: